sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 !!! warning
     Be sure to execute the script from the folder that it is in.
 Otherwise you would have to specify in which folder to find the script using its path.

-This should have printed a number of information about the size of `/shared/data/` subfolders to the screen.
+This should have printed some information about the size of `/shared/data/` subfolders to the screen.

 ## Submitting jobs

 ### Submitting a simple script

-Jobs can be submitted to the compute cluster using **bash scripts**, with a facultative little preamble which tells the cluster about your computing resource needs and a few additional options.
+Jobs can be submitted to the compute cluster using **bash scripts**, with an optional little preamble which tells the cluster about your computing resource requirements, and a few additional options.

-Each time a user submits a job to the cluster, SLURM checks how much ressource they asked for with respect to the amount available right now in the cluster and how much resources are allowed for that user.
+Each time a user submits a job to the cluster, SLURM checks how much resources they asked for, with respect to the amount available right now in the cluster and how much resources are allowed for that user.

-If there are enough resources available then it will launch the job on one or several of its worker nodes.
-If not, then it will wait for the required resources to become available and then launch the job.
+If there are enough resources available, then it will launch the job on one or several of its worker nodes.
+If not, then it will wait for the required resources to become available, and then launch the job.